eafit-apolo/apolo-users/docs/source/software/applications/openquake/3.9/index.rst

         OpenQuake at the moment only runs via ``.py`` files, therefore is not posible to install it properly in a cluster.
 Only the user that clones the repo can run OpenQuake.

+Now, for being able to install and run OpenQuake please follow these instructions:

 #.
 Load the dependencies so OpenQuake will be able to run.